prathammahajan13/fashiontymz/README.md

 # fashiontymz

-INTRODUCTION TO PROJECT :
+#INTRODUCTION TO PROJECT :

 On-Line Shopping System” is a web-based project which is made for remote-shopping or shopping through Internet.
 Now a day’s we can place the order for anything from our home.
 The payment, the confirmation of purchasing; we can do everything we want.
 Now we can think that how the days have been changed with time.​

 People had to suffer the rush of the market when they went for shopping.
 They used to think hundred times to buy anything having the sufficient money for shopping. ​

 ​
-FADHIONTYMZ:
+#FASHIONTYMZ:

 Fashiontymz is a one stop shop for all your fashion and lifestyle needs.
 Being  largest e-commerce store for fashion and lifestyle products, Fashiontymz aims at providing a hassle free and enjoyable shopping experience to shoppers across the country with the widest range of brands and products on its portal.

-OBJECTIVE​ :
+#OBJECTIVE​ :

 --> Shopping has long been considered a recreational activity by many.
 Shopping online is no exception.
 The goal of this application is to develop a web based interface for online retailers.
 The system would be easy to use and hence make the shopping experience pleasant for the users.
 The goal of this application is​